katatotum/SlackQandACompiler/README.md

 ### By Natalie Arellano & Mark Bender

 ### Overview
-Our project for MCIT 591: Uses Slack API to automatically pull questions and answers from Slack to update a single reference document for MCIT students.
+Our project for MCIT 591 uses the Slack API to automatically pull questions and answers from Slack to update a single reference document for MCIT students.

 ### Motivation